Hernan1ro/Email-simulator/README.md

 # Email-simulator
-Its a basic form in which i applied vainilla Js to create a email simulator
+It's a basic form in which i applied vainilla Js to create an email simulator